AdobeDocs/commerce-extensibility/src/pages/app-development/index.md

 The advantages of this approach include:

-* **Performance**.
-Since the custom code runs within the same process, it can directly interact with the core application, resulting in lower latency and faster execution times.
+* **Performance** - Since the custom code runs within the same process, it can directly interact with the core application, resulting in lower latency and faster execution times.
-* **Simplicity**.
-In-process extensions are typically easier to develop and deploy, as they leverage the existing infrastructure and codebase.
+* **Simplicity** - In-process extensions are typically easier to develop and deploy, as they leverage the existing infrastructure and codebase.
-* **Access to Core Functions**.
-Developers have direct access to the core functions and data structures of Adobe Commerce, allowing for deep customization.
+* **Access to Core Functions** - Developers have direct access to the core functions and data structures of Adobe Commerce, allowing for deep customization.

-The in-process model has some considerations that must be taken into account:
+The in-process model has some considerations that you must account for:

 * **Resource contention**.
 Extensions share the same resources (CPU, memory) with the core application.
 Performance bottlenecks can be a result if these resources are not managed properly.
 * **Stability**.
 Poorly written extensions can potentially destabilize the entire application.
 It is crucial to perform extensive testing to ensure this doesn't happen.

-In addition, Adobe Commerce has some functionality that should not be extended or built out-of-process:
+In addition, Adobe Commerce has some functionality that you should not extend or build out-of-process:

 * Creating new blocks and components for native Adobe Commerce (Luma, Base) templates.
 * Modifying existing objects, such as customers, orders, and products.